Ontario

 Staff in the Centre for Biodiversity & Conservation Biology (CBCB) are actively contributing to international efforts in documenting biodiversity and designing strategies to prevent the biodiversity crisis that threatens our planet.
 CBCB research programs focus on collecting and recording the genetic make-up of certain species, tracking and projecting patterns of evolution, determining the interrelationship of species, and estimating risks of extinction.
 From this essential base of information, ROM scientists are able to advise on appropriate strategies for resource management and conservation programs.

-• University of Waterloo - Fundamentals of Ornithology
+• University of Waterloo - Environment

 Organisations